pataruco/ga-lessons/lessons/intro-jquery/slides.md

 ## jQuery

-jQuery is a cross browswer JavaScript library designed to simplify the client ­side scripting of HTML.
+jQuery is a cross browswer JavaScript library designed to simplify the client side scripting of HTML.

 ---